petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/authentication-basics.md

 1. Click *Save* when finished.

 !!! important
     Since {bdg-secondary}`Liferay DXP 2024.Q1.8/Portal 7.4 GA120`, the Gogo shell and server administration pages (for a site admin) enforce captchas, even if the **Maximum Challenges** field is set to a negative number.
-These pages won't be available without selecting a captcha engine.
+These pages are not available without selecting a captcha engine.

     To disable captchas for these pages, add `captcha.enforce.disabled=true` to your `portal-ext.properties` file.
 You should only do this for testing with Continuous Integration (CI).